-3. Get the camera moving on a dolly or steady cam.
+3. Get some movement in your shots.
+Move the camera using a dolly or a steady cam.

 4. Incorporate overhead shots when possible.
 This gives the appearance that you are using a crane, and will provide unique angles for the audience.
 (And there are always drones too.)

 5. Make the most of every opportunity.
 If you can use expensive cars to tell your story, do so.
 If you can use semi-name actors, do so.
 If you can add social media influencers, do it!
 If you can use an immaculate location, do it.

 Fueling your desire to use a neat technique just because you can, will prove entirely worthless if it does not contribute to the story.
 If you like this sort of filmmaking stuff, make sure you download the filmmaker checklist.